CfSOtago/GREENGridData/docs/README.md

 _Access to the data_:

-Version 1 of the [data](https://dx.doi.org/10.5255/UKDA-SN-853334) includes:
+Version 1 of the [data archive](https://dx.doi.org/10.5255/UKDA-SN-853334) includes:

  * powerData.zip: 1 minute power demand data for each circuit in each household.
 One file per household;
  * ggHouseholdAttributesSafe.csv.zip: anonymised household attribute data;
  * checkPlots.zip:
    - simple line charts of mean power per month per year for each circuit monitored for each household.
 These are a useful check;
    - tile plots (heat maps/carpet plots) of the number of observations per hour per day.
 Also a useful check...
+ * PDF snapshots of the _live documentation_ found below.

 _Terms of Use_:

 This is _not_ open access data.
 It is, however, licensed as _Safeguarded_ data under the [UK Data Archive End User Licence conditions](http://reshare.ukdataservice.ac.uk/legal/#Safeguarded).

-In using the data you (will) agree to these T&Cs.
+You will need to agree to these T&Cs before downloading the data.

 _Documentation_: